simsekergun/CMSC411/README.md

 [Fall 2022 Syllabus](https://docs.google.com/document/d/1rNpJqSz3F1OXrfnU-yYt8ZhoShAV4XGtDoalI7XAkxs/edit?usp=sharing)

 # Lectures
+By clicking the links provided in the table below, you can review the slides that we use in our lectures.
+However, there might be some display issues due to transitioning from PowerPoint to Google Slides!

 | Lecture No | Subject & Link |
 | ------------- | ------------- |
 | 1 | Introduction to [CMSC 411](https://docs.google.com/presentation/d/1-aFF8afND3U7TEijsB-ySEmlFctwi70KpUkBbYt_YSs/edit?usp=sharing) - [Computer Architecture](https://docs.google.com/presentation/d/1dv2tgCmJddnfcO-zO3ue5t0O2DUjQh7seF9G_Ogk100/edit?usp=sharing)|